-The details of Prohibited Zones will be printed on the Official Competition Map and changes will be posted on the Official Notice Board and written supplements will be distributed at task briefings as changes occur. <when possible provide list of PZs here>.
+II.
+3.1 The details of Prohibited Zones will be printed on the Official Competition Map; changes will be posted on the Official Notice Board and written supplements will be distributed at task briefings as changes occur.

 II.
 4 COMMON LAUNCH AREA(S) (9.1.1)